tankangliang/tp/docs/UserGuide.md

 Examples:

 * `suggest by/available` Obtains a list of clients where the time is 1800-2200 in the client's timezone (off work hours).
-* `suggest by/frequency` Obtains a list of clients based on the last time their details were edited in TBM.
+* `suggest by/frequency` Obtains a list of clients based on the last time their details were edited in **_TBM_**.
 Clients who have not been contacted for a longer period will be the first in the list.
 * `suggest by/contract` Obtains a list of clients based on their current contract details.
 Clients whose contracts are expiring will be shown first.
 * `suggest by/contract by/available` Similar to `suggest by/contract` but only available clients will be shown.